chimera-linux/chimera-linux.github.io/_docs/configuration/games.md

 You can play Minecraft natively on Chimera on the `x86_64` architecture (and possibly others with custom JARs).

 First, you will need Java.
-Install OpenJDK 17:
+Install OpenJDK:

 ```
-# apk add openjdk17
+# apk add java-jdk
 ```

 You will then need a launcher; there is PrismLauncher in the `contrib`